Star Cinema: Star Cinema (1993–present)

-Star Cinema was founded on May 8, 1993, with producer Malou N. Santos becoming the studio's managing director.
+Star Cinema was founded on May 8, 1993, with producer Simon C. Ongpin becoming the studio's managing director.
 Even though it was still a new player in the film industry at that time, Star Cinema position itself to be a major competitor of big film studios like Viva Films and Regal Films.
 The studio collaborated with Regal Films for its first ever film production: Ronquillo: Tubong Cavite, Laking Tondo (1993), an action film starring Bong Revilla and Sheryl Cruz.
 Its strategies are to reflect the viewer's current taste and trends with a string of films targeted to mainstream viewers with film genres ranging from action, drama, comedy, horror, and fantasy.
+In 1995, Santos-Concio's sister Malou N. Santos succeeded Ongpin as managing director of Star Cinema.
 The films of Star Cinema in the 1990s have been well received with some earning critical acclaim with films like May Minamahal (1993), Maalaala Mo Kaya: The Movie (1994), Madrasta (1996), Magic Temple (1996), and Bata, Bata… Pa'no Ka Ginawa?
 (1998).

+Star Cinema logo used from December 25 2014 to May 5 2018.

 The 1990s also saw the pioneering works of the studio by integrating computer-generated images, special effects and special makeup and prosthetics on some of its films like Patayin sa Sindak si Barbara (1995), Magic Temple (1996), Kokey (1997), Magandang Hatinggabi (1998), Hiling (1998), and Puso ng Pasko (1998) among others.
 Other notable works were live-action adaptations of popular Japanese anime series like Sarah...
 Ang Munting Prinsesa (1995) and Cedie (1996), in turn, based on children's novels by English playwright and author Frances Hodgson Burnett, which incorporates stylish production designs and costumes and were shot abroad.
 From September 1997 to July 1999, former Viva Films executive Eric Cuatico Jr. briefly served as co-managing director of the studio alongside Santos.